 Elementary Reading Program: Harcourt-Journeys (K-6)

-Harcourt Journeys is a research-based, developmental reading/language arts program.
-It is divided into themes to encourage a sense of responsibility for ourselves, our community, and our world.
+The school district promotes a Balanced Literacy Framework that includes all aspects of literacy within a daily block of instruction.
+Guided by the PA Core Standards, the Framework incorporates aspects of reading, writing, listening and speaking.
+Harcourt Journeys is a research-based, developmental reading/language arts program that serves as the programs anthology.
+Divided into themes, the text helps to promote a sense of responsibility for ourselves, our community, and our world.
 Each student is provided opportunities to develop and expand reading skills through phonics instruction, guided reading strategies, shared reading, intervention strategies, integrated language arts components, and regular assessments.

 Fountas & Pinnell’s Leveled Literacy Intervention Program (K–2/3)